Phlorum - Page Content

 • Emissions to air leading to the potential for impacts on the health and function of protected ecological sites, through increased pollutant concentrations or acid and nutrient deposition.

-The Phlorum Air Quality Team has delivered air quality assessment services for numerous Data Centre projects in the UK.
-We work with our clients to understand the likely operational profiles of the back-up generators on their sites and develop sensible assessment scenarios that fully consider the likely air quality effects of emergency and planned generator use.
+Phlorum’s air quality consultants have delivered air quality assessment services for numerous Data Centre projects in the UK.
+Our Data Centre air quality consultants work with our clients to understand the likely operational profiles of the back-up generators on their sites and develop sensible assessment scenarios that fully consider the likely air quality effects of emergency and planned generator use.

 Our key Data Centre services are: